What is this Novation Agreement template for?

-This Novation Agreement is for use where a company (the Seller) is selling its business and as part of the sale is transferring its contracts with its customers to the Buyer.
+It is for use when a company is transferring its business to another company and, as part of the sale, it is transferring its customer contracts to the buyer.

 You may also find these contracts of use:

 Who can use this Agreement for sale of shares?
 You need this document if you want to transfer control of a company from a Seller to a Buyer, where the Seller and Buyer are the…